 Most activities recorded in the Site Activity log are view-only, with the exception of 2 activities that can be clicked to show more information:

-Press the “list” icon next to Class modified activity to show a list of elements affected on the current page, on other pages, and any affected Symbols
+- Press the “list” icon next to Class modified activity to show a list of elements affected on the current page, on other pages, and any affected components

 All activities are static.
 This means that old activities won’t be updated when you make changes to the site.
 For example: